reactjs/react.dev/src/content/blog/2024/04/01/react-19.md

 <Note>

+Previously, React would call ref functions with `null` when unmounting the component.
+If your ref returns a cleanup function, React will skip this step.

-When the cleanup function is provided, React will not call the ref with `null`.
-In future versions, we will deprecate calling the ref with `null` as a way to reset the `ref`.
+In future versions, we will deprecate calling the ref with `null` when unmounting components.

 </Note>